Tanksteezy/Highlighted_Work/Fireball_TestPlan.md

   Requirement Specifications
   Business Rules/Functions List any business requirements (list)

+  ○ Must be organized
+  ○ Must be on time with testing
+  ○ Must be enegergized
+  ○ Must work as a team

   Software/Game Functions List any software requirements (list)

+  ○ Describe input of software
+  ○ Describe output of software
+  ○ Describe all functions performed by input or ouput

   Test Progression is combined with regression testing, functionallity, and user acceptance testing.
   Progression needs to go through steps, steady or not, to determine what has changed between the time frames.